 "You will see them again."
 Oliver reassured me.

-"It's been a year, how long does he expect me to wait?"
+"It's been a year, Oliver, how long are we supposed to stay here?"

 "I'm not asking you to forget I just want you to move on in the meantime instead of cutting yourself off from this world."

-I sighed, I knew he was right but I didn't want to admit it.
+He'd been trying to reason with me for months and each time I didn't want to listen.
+I sighed because deep down I knew he was right but I also didn't want to admit it.
 Then suddenly I felt him pinch me.

 "I'm not doing anything!"
 He raised his hands in defence.